AndreasElgaard/GraphQL-authentication/README.md

 This is an implementations of a hotel booking system using GraphQL.

-It is using a mongoDB database and authentication using JSONWebtokens.
+It is using a mongoDB database and authentication using jsonwebtokens.